mbustama/NuOscProbExact/README.md

 **NuOscProbExact** is a Python implementation of the method to compute exact two-flavor and three-flavor neutrino oscillation probabilities for arbitrary time-independent Hamiltonians presented in the paper [arXiv:1904.XXXXX](https://arxiv.org/abs/1904.XXXXX).
 The method relies on expansions of the Hamiltonian and time-evolution operators in terms of SU(2) and SU(3) matrices in order to obtain concise, analytical, and exact expressions for the probabilities, that are also easy to implement and evaluate.
 For details of the method, see the paper above.

 **NuOscProbExact** was developed by Mauricio Bustamante, who also authored the paper [arXiv:1904.XXXXX](https://arxiv.org/abs/1904.XXXXX).
-If you use NuOscProbExact in your work, please follow the directions on [Citing](#citing).
+If you use it in your work, please follow the directions on [Citing](#citing).

 ## Requirements